 Whether it be those cognitively impaired by Alzheimer’s or a form of dementia, those afflicted with any kind of a neurological trauma, those on the acute floor of a hospital, those during experiencing the long arduous sessions of Dialysis or Chemotherapy, or those in rehabilitation.
 TunesWork!

 Music does not discriminate, it is the universal language.

 “Music gives soul to the universe, wings to the mind, flight to the imagination and life to everything.”

 What You Do

-TunesWork in conjunction with the Eskaton Foundation, presented a successful, sold out concert featuring Craig Chaquico and friends at Thunder Valley Casino.
-Raising over $50,000 for Eskaton’s Therapeutic music programs and helping to assist with the implementation of Music and Memory statewide through the California Association of Health Facilities (CAHF) grant.
+In November of 2016, TunesWork in conjunction with Eskaton, presented a successful, sold out concert featuring Craig Chaquico and friends at Thunder Valley Casino.
+Raising over $55,000 for Eskaton’s Therapeutic music programs and helping to assist with the implementation of Music and Memory statewide through the California Association of Health Facilities (CAHF) grant.

 - TunesWork granted a local Roseville hospice the start up money for their own Music and Memory program.